 Notice that it checks if the other move is an instance of the same move type.
-This instanceof check is important because a move will be compared to a move with another move type if you're using more than 1 move type.
+This instanceof check is important because a move will be compared to a move with another move type if you're using more then 1 move type.

-Implement the toString() method to keep Planner's logs readable:
+It's also recommended to implement the toString() method as it allows you to read Planner's logging more easily:

 '''

 public String toString() {

-return queen + " {" + queen.getRow() + " -> " + toRow + "}";
+return queen + " => " + toRow;

 }

 '''